27mfp/users_api/README.md

     POST api/users - Create a new user

 This endpoint allows the creation of a new user.
 The request must include the following parameters:
-name: The name of the user.
+- name: The name of the user.
-email: The email address of the user.
+- email: The email address of the user.
+- birthdate: The birthdate of the user.
+- bio: A biografy of the user.
+- city: The city of the user.
+- phonenumber: The phone number of the user.
 ###
     GET api/users/search?email={email} - Get a specific user by email

 This endpoint allows the searching of a user by email address.
 The request must include the email address of the user to be searched for in the query parameter email.
+- email: The email of the user.
 ###
     PUT api/users/{email} - Update a specific user by email

 This endpoint allows the updating of an existing user.
 The request must include the following parameters:
-name: The name of the user.
+- name: The name of the user.
-email: The email address of the user.
+- email: The email address of the user.
+- birthdate: The birthdate of the user.
+- bio: A biografy of the user.
+- city: The city of the user.
+- phonenumber: The phone number of the user.
 ###
     DELETE api/users/{email} - Delete a specific user by email